parsiya/borrowedtime/README.md

 The template is addressed by the name of the file containing it without the extension.
-As a matter of convenience, all templates get the extension json although file templates are usually plain text files.
+As a matter of convenience, all templates get the extension json although file templates are usually plaintext files.
 This should be changed, see [issue #6](https://github.com/parsiya/borrowedtime/issues/6).

 ### Custom Fields in File Templates